-- Send and receive can be blocking or non-blocking. - A blocking send can be used with a non-blocking receive, and vice-versa. - Non-blocking sends can use any mode synchronous, buffered, standard, or ready. - Synchronous mode affects completion, not initiation.
+- Send and receive can be blocking or non-blocking. - A blocking send can be used with a non-blocking receive, and vice-versa. - Non-blocking sends can use any mode synchronous, buffered or standard - Synchronous mode affects completion, not initiation.